-The release and transfer are arguably the most important parts of the turn - as they will set up the next turn as well.
-The purpose of the release is to end the previous turn and release the edges from the previous turn, carving or not.
+The release and transfer are arguably the most important parts of the turn - as they will set up all the elements for the next turn as well.
+The purpose of the release is to end the previous turn by basically releasing the edges from the previous turn, whether carving or not.

-In general, the release movements start with the ankles to flatten the skis, then knees and hips and so on but sometimes the "COM is released first" i.e. the relaxation of muscles will "release" the upper body before the skis.
+In general, the release movements start with softening the outside leg, to remove weight from the outside ski and continuing with the ankles and the feet, to flatten the skis, then knees and hips and so on moving into the new turn, but sometimes the "COM is released first" i.e. the relaxation of muscles will "release" the upper body before the skis.

 At the most basic level, edge release starts in the ankle and progressively moves up the skiers kinetic chain.
 USSA GS Technique and Tactics